 Steps are as follows:

-1. Turn on Bluetooth in the cellphone and laptop.
+1. Turn on Bluetooth on the cellphone and laptop.
 Pair the two devices.
-When these are discovered by each other, tap on laptop’s name in the phone, and vice-versa.
+When these are discovered by each other, tap on the laptop’s name in the phone, and vice-versa.
 A confirmation will be needed on both devices.
 Tap on Pair.

 3. Connect the phone to Wi-Fi; it also works with cellular data.
 Turn on Bluetooth tethering on phone.

 4. On the laptop, go to Control Panel->Devices and Printers->Bluetooth Devices.
 You will see your mobile device.
 Right-click on it and connect using Access Point (Fig. 6).

 5. After a few seconds, the laptop will show an Internet connection via Bluetooth.

 In this case, Internet speed will be limited because of the limitations of Bluetooth technology.
 This technique is useful when you do not want to give Wi-Fi password to anyone.